-Under Chris' leadership, McAfee protects mission-critical systems and data for nine of 10 Fortune 100 firms, and is in more than two-thirds of the Global 2000.
-Governments and organizations of every size also rely on McAfee, as do nearly 300 million consumers.
+Under Mr. Young's leadership, McAfee protects mission-critical systems and data for nine of 10 Fortune 100 firms and is in more than two-thirds of the Global 2000.
+Governments and organizations of every size also rely on McAfee, as do more than 400 million consumers.

-Chris serves as a member of the President's National Security Telecommunications Advisory Committee (NSTAC), which advises the U.S. government on national security and emergency preparedness.
-He also helped establish the non-profit Cyber Threat Alliance—a group of companies who share threat intelligence—and currently serves on its board.
+Mr. Young serves as a member of the National Security Telecommunications Advisory Committee (NSTAC), which advises the U.S. government on national security and emergency preparedness.
+He also helped establish the nonprofit Cyber Threat Alliance—a group of companies that share threat intelligence—and currently serves on its board.

-Earlier in his career, Chris led cybersecurity efforts at Cisco, RSA (a division of today's Dell EMC), and AOL.
-He also led end-user computing at VMware and cofounded the company, Cyveillance.
+Earlier in his career, Mr. Young led cybersecurity efforts at Cisco, RSA (a division of today's Dell EMC), and AOL.
+He also led end-user computing at VMware and co-founded the company Cyveillance.

-Chris currently serves on the board of directors of Snap Inc. He was formerly a board member of cybersecurity data analytics firm Rapid7 before its IPO and during its transition to a publicly held company.
-He also served on the Board of Trustees of Princeton University.
+Mr. Young currently serves on the board of directors of American Express and Snap Inc. He was formerly a board member of cybersecurity data analytics firm Rapid7 before its IPO and during its transition to a publicly held company.
+He also served on the board of trustees of Princeton University.

-Chris holds a bachelor's degree cum laude from Princeton University, and an MBA degree with distinction from the Harvard Business School.
+Mr. Young holds a bachelor's degree, cum laude, from Princeton University and an MBA degree with distinction from the Harvard Business School.